 The summer brings many reasons to rejoice — warmer weather, vacations, road trips, barbecuing, and usually a little extra time with loved ones.
 Yet for some of us, no other season brings such apprehension, especially at the mention of “bathing suit.”

-“As a plus-size black woman, summer time always made me nervous,” blogger/content creator Christian Simone said.
+“As a plus-size black woman, summer time always made me nervous,” said Christian Simone, a blogger and content creator.
 “Being someone who developed early, wearing shorts and a tank that looks so comfy was always a struggle…As an adult, I feel like a magnifying glass is over me when I opt to wear things like a bikini or shorts.”

 “I was the girl who ‘got fat’ when I went away to college and my body anxiety was at an all-time high,” Jaclyn DiGregorio, founder of the digital wellness community Cuspit, said.
 “I would go into the dressing room with a few bikinis and stare at my fat and ugly body, telling myself that I really needed to step it up and eat less to lose weight before summer began.”